andrewvaughan/template-core/.github/CODE_OF_CONDUCT.md

 expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

-Community Leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, Issues, and other contributions that aren't aligned to this Code of Conduct, and they're responsible for communicating the rationale of such moderation decisions, when appropriate.
+Community Leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, Issues, Discussions, Pull Requests and other contributions that aren't aligned to this Code of Conduct, and they're responsible for communicating the rationale of such moderation decisions, when appropriate.

 ## Scope